sheila-anne/sheila-anne/src/pages/writing-desk/2020-04-16-yoga-for-hip-love.md

 Keep your right knee over your right foot, and bring your hands to rest on the right thigh and elongate your spine.

-Bring a little more massage to this pose by moving, just a couple of inches, back and forth.
+Bring a little more massage to this pose by rocking, just a couple of inches, back and forth.

-DRAGON FLYING LOW
+### Dragon Flying Low

 From dragon flying high, bring your hands or forearms down to the ground.
 Option to use a block under your hands / forearms to bring the floor up to you.